jonasrenault/decodeurs/Readme.md

 # Tour de France Champion

-This is a simple project that I did for Les Décodeurs.
+This is a simple project that I did for [Les Décodeurs][decodeurs].

 ### Web app specifications :